Saving Science Fiction from Strong Female Characters – Part 1

 This has a second ramification, also difficult to deny: the qualities that attract women to men are influenced by the specialized roles nature intends, and likewise the qualities that attract men to women.
 Since the roles differ, the qualities differ.
-Women generally must govern a consensus between family members within the home between homes in the neighborhood, and arrange the harmony of all the souls involved.
+Women generally must govern a consensus between family members within the home and between homes in the neighborhood, and arrange the harmony of all the souls involved.
 By the nature of her task, a bride must be more concerned with the soul and psychology of her bridegroom than he is with hers.
-Being friendly and kindly is not what she primarily seeks, but instead confidence and leadership.
+Being friendly and kindly is not what she primarily seeks in him, but instead confidence and leadership.
 His role will require him to protect her during the vulnerable seasons in the marriage, and this requires that mysterious quality called good character.

-Men generally must accomplish missions in a team or warband, either to kill the enemy in wartime, or in peacetime to overcome and outperform the competition in the marketplace, which ironically calls for many parallel considerations of courage and discipline.
+Men generally must accomplish missions in a team or warband, either to kill the enemy in wartime, or in peacetime to overcome and outperform the competition in the marketplace, which ironically calls for many parallel considerations of diligence, stoicism, courage and discipline.
 These tasks require a sense of honor and a certain unfortunate touchiness of pride, a sense of teamwork and orientation toward the goal.
 We men do not care how you feel about your job, just so long as it gets done on time and under budget, and we don’t want to hear any complaint.
 We don’t want to hear complaint because that betrays a weakness of emotion, a lack of honor, which harms the team spirit and morale.
 Spiritual and psychological reality is a secondary concern.
 By the nature of his task, the bridegroom must be more concerned with the bride’s ability to perform the goals of marriage than with her emotional nature or mood.
 A central goal is child-rearing: this requires a fit physique and a willingness to submit to masculine sexual desire.
 Another goal is friendship.
 Hence, a man’s attraction tends to be rather shallow.
 Nature inclines him to emphasize that she is physically fit, healthy and young, and willing to undergo the travail of childbirth, chaste and friendly and amiable.